gitter-badger/jackpine/README.md

 -   Style HTML elements by making use of Tailwind CSS's utility classes.
 -   Add reactivity to components with Alpine.js.

-To create page-specific templates, simply create a Twig file in the `\templates` directory called `page-{page name}.twig`, where {page name} is the title of your page.
+To create page-specific templates, simply create a Twig file in the `templates` directory called `page-{page name}.twig`, where {page name} is the title of your page.
 Thanks to the magic of Timber, the template file will automatically be detected and applied.

 Otherwise, the PHP files function just as they would in any other WordPress theme.

-`style.css` is only used for your theme metadata in Jackpine.
+`style.css` is only used for your theme metadata.

-Throughout the theme development process, you'll want to consult the docs for [Timber](https://timber.github.io/docs/), [Twig](https://twig.symfony.com/), [Tailwind CSS](https://tailwindcss.com/docs/installation), [Alpine.js](https://github.com/alpinejs/alpine), and [WPACK.io](https://wpack.io/guides/).
+Throughout the theme development process, you'll want to consult the docs for [Timber](https://timber.github.io/docs/), [Twig](https://twig.symfony.com/), [Tailwind CSS](https://tailwindcss.com/docs/installation), [Alpine.js](https://github.com/alpinejs/alpine), and [wpack.io](https://wpack.io/guides/).

 ### 🎨 SCSS Stubs

 Jackpine includes **SCSS stubs** in the `\styles` directory to help you apply styling to Gutenberg blocks, form elements, and WooCommerce-specific classes.
-They're intended to use in conjunction with Tailwind CSS in the form of [component styling](https://tailwindcss.com/docs/extracting-components#keeping-things-composable).
+They're intended for use in conjunction with Tailwind CSS in the form of [component styling](https://tailwindcss.com/docs/extracting-components#keeping-things-composable).
 You can use them how you see fit (or not at all).

-Because WPACK.io is bundled with Jackpine, you'll have access to a Browsersync-enabled local development server that will update every time you make a change to your SCSS or Twig files.
+Because Jackpine comes with wpack, you'll have access to a Browsersync-enabled local development server that will update every time you make a change to your SCSS or Twig files.

 ### 🖥 Development Server

 Just run `yarn run start` to start the development server.
-You can tell WPACK to manually recompile by pressing "r" at any time.
+You can tell wpack to manually recompile by pressing "r" at any time.
 Pressing "q" will force-quit.

-WPACK.io will expose an IP address that can be used by other devices on your network.
+Browsersync will expose an IP address that can be used by other devices on your network.
 This is really useful for previewing how your site will look on different-sized devices.

 ## 🚀 Deployment

 To package your finished theme for deployment:

 1. Build your production assets bundle by running `yarn run build`.
-2. Run `yarn run pack` to create a Zip file of your theme.
+2. Run `yarn run package` to create a zip file of your theme.
-3. Locate the Zip file in the `\package` directory and upload it to your server.
+3. Locate the zip file in the `package` directory and upload it to your server.

-That's all there is to it.

 **Advanced:**

-If you have additional files that need to go in the Zip file that WPACK.io generates, you can specify them in the `packageFiles` section of your `wpackio.project.js` file.
+If you have additional files that need to go in the zip file that wpack generates, you can specify them in the `packageFiles` section of your `wpackio.project.js` file.

 Tailwind CSS includes PurgeCSS.
-It's set up to check your Twig files and detect which utility classes you've used, and include only the necessary ones in your production CSS.
+It's set up to check your Twig files and detect which classes you've used, and include only the necessary ones in your production bundle.
 You can adjust these settings in `tailwind.config.js`.

 ## 💖 Contributing

-If you're interested in contributing code to Jackpine as an open source project, feel free to check out our Contributor Guidelines and jump in!
+If you're interested in contributing to Jackpine as an open source project, feel free to check out our Contributor Guidelines and jump in!
 You can support Jackpine in other ways, too, like:

 ⭐ Starring this project in GitHub